News|Articles|September 25, 2025

-FDA Approves Imlunestrant in ESR1+ HR+, HER2- Metastatic Breast Cancer
+FDA Approves Imlunestrant in ESR1+ ER+, HER2- Metastatic Breast Cancer

 The FDA has approved imlunestrant for the treatment of patients with ESR1-mutated ER+, HER2- metastatic breast cancer.

-The oral ER antagonist’s approval is based on data on patients with ESR1 mutations in the phase 3 EMBER-3 trial (NCT04975308), which demonstrated that imlunestrant reduced the risk of disease progression or death by 38% vs endocrine therapy.
-Imlunestrant had a median progression-free survival (PFS) of 5.5 months vs 3.8 months for patients receiving endocrine therapy (HR, 0.62 [95% CI, 0.46-0.82]; P = .0008).
+The oral ER antagonist’s approval is based on data on patients with ESR1 mutations in the phase 3 EMBER-3 trial (NCT04975308).
+This demonstrated that imlunestrant reduced the risk of disease progression or death by 38% vs endocrine therapy.
+Imlunestrant had a median progression-free survival of 5.5 months vs 3.8 months for patients receiving endocrine therapy (HR, 0.62 [95% CI, 0.46-0.82]; P = .0008).

-Patients included in the trial (n = 256) were given either imlunestrant or endocrine therapy in one of two contexts:
+Patients included in the trial (n = 256) were given either imlunestrant or endocrine therapy in one of 2 contexts:

-This approval marks imlunestrant’s first FDA OK.
-The ER antagonist is available in 200-mg tablets and is recommended as a once-daily dose of 400 mg taken orally on an empty stomach, meaning patients should take it 2 or more hours before food or 1 hour after.
+This marks imlunestrant’s first FDA approval.
+The ER antagonist is available in 200-mg tablets.
+It is recommended as a once-daily dose of 400 mg taken orally on an empty stomach, meaning patients should take it 2 or more hours before food or 1 hour after.

 What Should Nurses Know About Imlunestrant?